jes/ricochet-group/README.md

 Still required for "launch" (i.e. convenient to install and run a public group):
  - automatically connect to known peers at startup
- - automatically generate a private key
- - how should persistent state be tracked (peer list, etc.)?
-   - would be handy to be in config file, but it's a bit dirty to be programmatically rewriting the config file
  - easy first-run experience & documentation about how to set it up
  - kicking/banning
- - how do we reconcile configuration of allowedusers, welcomemsg, etc. in the config file with letting admins change it via commands in the chat at runtime?

 Nice to have later:
  - password-protected private groups